petroemil/Rx.Book/Draft.md

 }
 ```

-With the `Now` property you can get some insight on the scheduler's notion of current time (which is mostly going to be interesting when you are writing unit tests), and three overloads of the `Schedule()` method for scheduling the execution of some action "immediately" or some time later in the future specified either by a realtive (`TimeSpan`) or an absolute (`DateTimeOffset`) time.
+With the `Now` property you can get some insight on the scheduler's notion of current time (which is mostly going to be interesting when you are writing unit tests), and three overloads of the `Schedule()` method for scheduling the execution of some action "immediately" or sometime later in the future specified either by a relative (`TimeSpan`) or an absolute (`DateTimeOffset`) time.

 ### Types of schedulers